-- 6. Recognizing the need to balance an ambition to improve the intersessional programme within the constraints both financial and personnel-related faced by States parties, the ninth Review Conference allocated 15 days per year to the Working Group for its substantive meetings for the period from 2023 to 2026.
-The Conference urged the Working Group to complete its work as soon as possible, preferably before the end of 2025. - 7.
-The Working Group meets in Geneva, in an in-person format in accordance with the regular practice under the Convention.
+5. The Working Group is also mandated to make appropriate recommendations on the establishment of mechanisms to facilitate and support the full implementation of international cooperation and assistance under article X and to review and assess scientific and technological developments relevant to the Convention and to provide States parties with relevant advice.
+6. Recognizing the need to balance an ambition to improve the intersessional programme within the constraints - both financial and personnel-related - faced by States parties, the ninth Review Conference allocated 15 days per year to the Working Group for its substantive meetings for the period from 2023 to 2026.
+The Conference urged the Working Group to complete its work as soon as possible, preferably before the end of 2025.

+7. The Working Group meets in Geneva, in an in-person format in accordance with the regular practice under the Convention.
 The first meeting was held on 15 and 16 March 2023 to discuss organizational issues (see BWC/WG/1/2).
 At the meeting, the Working Group elected the Special Representative of Brazil to the Conference on Disarmament, Flávio Soares Damico, as its Chair for the period 2023-2024.
 The Working Group also elected the Permanent Representative of France to the Conference on Disarmament, Camille Petit, and the Deputy Permanent Representative of Georgia to the United Nations Office at Geneva, Irakli Jgenti, as its Vice-Chairs.
-The Chair will update the annual meetings of States parties on the work of the Working Group. - 8.
-The second meeting of the Working Group was held from 7 to 18 August.
+Following the resignation of Ambassador Damico as Chair of the Working Group, due to his appointment to a new position, the Working Group, at its fourth meeting, held from 19 to 23 August 2024, elected Ambassador Frederico Salomão Duque Estrada Meyer of Brazil as its new Chair.
+The Chair will update the annual meetings of States parties on the work of the Working Group.

+8. The second meeting of the Working Group was held from 7 to 18 August 2023.
 At the meeting, States parties discussed three of the topics mentioned in paragraph 4 above (measures on international cooperation and assistance under article X, measures on scientific and technological developments relevant to the Convention and measures on national implementation of the Convention).
 They also discussed the establishment of the mechanisms mentioned in paragraph 5 above.
-The third meeting of the Working Group will be held from 4 to 8 December 2023 and will serve to discuss measures regarding confidence-building and transparency, measures on compliance and verification and measures on organizational, institutional and financial arrangements.
-For subsequent years, the meetings of States parties will set the dates of the substantive meetings of the Working Group, as appropriate, with the understanding that one of the meetings each year will be held consecutively with the meeting of States parties. - 9.
-At the completion of its work, the Working Group will adopt a report, by consensus, that includes conclusions and recommendations according to its mandate.
+The third meeting of the Working Group was held from 4 to 8 December 2023 and served to discuss measures regarding confidence-building and transparency, measures on compliance and verification and measures on organizational, institutional and financial arrangements.
+At the fourth meeting of the Working Group, States parties discussed measures on assistance, response and preparedness for the first time and continued their discussions on the establishment of the mechanisms mentioned in paragraph 5 above.
+The fifth meeting of the Working Group will be held from 2 to 13 December 2024 and will serve to discuss all topics mentioned in paragraphs 4 and 5 above.
+For subsequent years, the meetings of States parties will set the dates of the substantive meetings of the Working Group, as appropriate, with the understanding that one of the meetings each year will be held consecutively with the meeting of States parties.

+9. At the completion of its work, the Working Group will adopt a report, by consensus, that includes conclusions and recommendations according to its mandate.
 The adopted report will be submitted to States parties for their consideration at the tenth Review Conference, or earlier at a special conference if it is requested according to the procedure established by the third Review Conference (see BWC/CONF.III/23), to decide on any further action.